myosotis-dev/mahirun/README.md

 # Mahirun

-This is TKY craft BackEnd API for Discord bot.
+This is TKYcraft BackEnd API for Discord bot.